Naomi Lang

 Naomi Lang (born December 18, 1978) is an American former competitive ice dancer.
 With skating partner Peter Tchernyshev, she is a two-time Four Continents champion (2000 and 2002), a five-time U.S. national champion (1999–2003), and competed at the 2002 Olympic Winter Games.
 Lang is the first Native American female athlete to participate in the Winter Olympics.
 She is an enrolled member of the Karuk Tribe of California.

 Personal life

-Naomi Lang was born in Arcata, California to Leslie Dixon and Jason Lang, a member of the Karuk tribe.
+Naomi Lang was born in Arcata, California, to Leslie Dixon and Jason Lang, a member of the Karuk tribe.
 She started to dance at the age of three and continued with ballet dancing to the age of 15, beginning her training at the Dancer's Studio in Eureka, California.
 She performed with the Grand Rapids (Michigan) Ballet Co. and studied ballet at the Interlochen Arts Academy where at the age of 12 she received an award for 'Outstanding Achievement in Ballet'.
-She graduated from Lake Placid high school, Lake Placid, NY; in 1997.
+She graduated from Lake Placid High School in Lake Placid, New York, in 1997.

-In 2004, Lang had a daughter, Lillia Ashlee, with Ukrainian ice acrobat Vladimir Besedin.
+In 2004, Lang had a daughter with Ukrainian ice acrobat Vladimir Besedin.
 She married American ice dancer Mark Fitzgerald in August 2008 in Tarrytown, New York.
-She gave birth to a son, Mason Daniel, on November 14, 2009, and a second daughter, Madelyn Christina, on August 15, 2013.
-She and Mark Fitzgerald divorced in 2016.
+They had two children before divorcing in 2016.

-Since then she has married Jeffrey Strong, and they have two children together.
-Their daughter, Elora Ivy, was born on November 7, 2016, and their son, Sebastian Joseph, was born on December 3, 2018.
+Lang later married Jeffrey Strong, and they have two children together.
 The family resides in Gilbert, Arizona.